"

 Career Development

-The choice to pursue higher education often comes with questions posed by well meaning friends and relatives: “What do you want to do when you graduate?” or “What are you going to do with your degree?”
+The choice to pursue higher education often comes with questions posed by well-meaning friends and relatives: “What do you want to do when you graduate?” or “What are you going to do with your degree?”
 Identifying a career path can be an important source of external motivation during your college career.
 Career development starts with self-actualization and self-assessment of one’s interests and capabilities5.
 When you allow your understanding of yourself to influence your approach to learning and your choices as a student, it will necessarily help inform your career path.

-Soft skills include, but are by no means limited to:
+Durable skills include, but are by no means limited to:

-• Dependable, punctual and self-motivated (showing up on time, ready to work, not being a liability)
+• Dependable, punctual, and self-motivated (showing up on time, ready to work, not being a liability)

 • Strong time management